-- (i) Health and safety performance needs to be measured to find out if the College is being successful.
-Active Monitoring (before things go wrong) - involves regular inspection and checking to ensure that standards are being implemented and management controls are working. - (ii) Annual Area Inspection and Health and Safety Audit It is the responsibility of the Health and Safety Department to arrange and carry out an annual (as a minimum) walk around inspection for each academic and College support department as per the Departmental Health and Safety Inspection Procedure (see section 3 'Arrangements').
-Following each audit, a full report will be produced and Managers are expected to ensure that all items on the action plan are carried out within the agreed timescales. - (iii) Risk Assessment Review and Audit -Managers are responsible for ensuring that all areas/activities within their area of responsibility have been risk assessed and that such assessments have been recorded and are reviewed annually (please note that reviews should take place more frequently where the activity/area is deemed as either medium or high risk).
-Managers must ensure that any new activities that are being considered for the forthcoming academic year are risk assessed before the activity commences to ensure that suitable controls are in place. - (iv) Risk assessments will be reviewed and monitored by the Health and Safety Department during the annual Inspections. - (v) Reactive Internal Inspections (after things go wrong) involves investigating injuries, cases of work-related illness, property damage and near misses in order to identify in each case whether performance was substandard, and if so, why. - (vi) Accidents/Incidents/Near Misses the Accident Reporting and Investigation procedure can be found on the College intranet system under Health & Safety (see Section 3 'Arrangements').
-All accidents, incidents and near misses must be reported via the online system that can be found on front page of the College intranet system under 'View college policies and procedures'. https://weymouth.sharepoint.com/SitePages/Health-%26-Safety.aspx - (vii) Accident/Incident/Near Miss statistics will be submitted for discussion during the termly Health and Safety Committee meetings.
+Health and safety performance needs to be measured to find out if the College is being successful.

+Active Monitoring (before things go wrong) - involves regular inspection and checking to ensure that standards are being implemented and management controls are working.

+Annual Area Inspection and Health and Safety Audit - It is the responsibility of the Health and Safety Department to arrange and carry out an annual (as a minimum) walk around inspection for each academic and College support department as per the Departmental Health and Safety Inspection Procedure

+(see section 3 'Arrangements').
+Following each audit, a full report will be produced and Managers are expected to ensure that all items on the action plan are carried out within the agreed timescales.

+Risk Assessment Review and Audit -Managers are responsible for ensuring that all areas/activities within their area of responsibility have been risk assessed and that such assessments have been recorded and are reviewed annually (please note that reviews should take place more frequently where the activity/area is deemed as either medium or high risk).
+Managers must ensure that any new activities that are being considered for the forthcoming academic year are risk assessed before the activity commences to ensure that suitable controls are in place.

+Risk assessments will be reviewed and monitored by the Health and Safety Department during the annual Inspections.

+Reactive Internal Inspections (after things go wrong) - involves investigating injuries, cases of work-related illness, property damage and near misses in order to identify in each case whether performance was substandard, and if so, why.

+Accidents/Incidents/Near Misses - the Accident and Investigation Reporting procedure can be found on each Colleges intranet system.
+All accidents, incidents and near misses must be reported via the online system.
+Accident/Incident/Near Miss statistics will be submitted for discussion during the termly Health and Safety Committee meetings.